Leasing solar panels: how does it work?

 Can tenants lease solar panels?

-How much does it cost to lease solar panels?
+How much does it cost to subscribe to or to lease solar panels?

-The cost will vary depending on the type of solar panels you have installed, the monthly payments you make, and how much these payments increase over the length of the fixed term.
+In both cases the cost will vary depending on the type of solar panels you have installed, the monthly payments you make, and how much these payments increase over the length of the fixed term.

 Often, the total cost of leasing solar panels will be more than if you’d bought them upfront.
 However, many people find the monthly payments more manageable.